-What is a bare metal recovery?
+What is bare metal recovery in Windows Server Backup?

-Windows Server Backup (WSB) was first introduced in Windows Server 2008.
-To perform bare metal restore, you need to create a bare metal backup of Windows Server 2008 (R2), 2012 (R2), or 2016.
-When creating the Windows Server bare metal backup with WSB, you need to select the item for Bare Metal Recovery.
+1. Create a bare metal backup of Windows Server 2008 (R2), 2012 (R2), 2016 or 2019.
+When creating the Windows Server bare metal backup with WSB, you need to select the item “Bare Metal Recovery”.

-To be able to use Windows Recovery Environment, you need a Windows Server recovery disk or installation disc.
+2. To be able to use Windows Recovery Environment, you need a Windows Server recovery disk or installation disc.
 If you want to restore Windows Server 2012, the recovery disk must be made in Windows Server 2012.

 With the things prepared, you can follow the steps below to restore your Windows Server to another machine.
-This method applies to Windows Server 2008, 2012, and 2016 including R2.
+This method applies to Windows Server 2008, 2012, 2016 and 2019 including R2.
 Some details on entering the recovery environment may be different.

 Windows Server bare metal recovery: